jecisc/Microdown/doc/syntax.md

 ## Possible changes in future versions

-We are about to revise the syntax of the extension because it conflicts with the introduction of raw paragraph.
+We are about to revise the syntax of the extension because it conflicts with the introduction of raw paragraphs.
 We are also considering adding element level meta data as in Kramdown.
-This should let the user defines HTML class at the node level.
+This should let users define HTML class at the node level.